 It’s the kind of detail that can slip past in the excitement of buying, but a real estate lawyer can help you spot it before it becomes a problem.

 It means the city has rules about what kind of housing can be built or lived in on a particular piece of land.
-These rules say whether a property can be used for single-family homes, duplexes, apartments, or mixed use, and they also set limits on things like building height, size, and use.
+These rules say whether a property can be used for single-family homes, duplexes, apartments, or mixed use, and they also set limits on building height, size, and use.

 That depends.
 Many residential zones in Toronto now allow for secondary suites (like basement apartments), but you still need to follow city guidelines and get permits.
 If the home isn’t zoned or built for that use, renting it out could cause legal problems.

 You can check your property’s zoning on the City of Toronto’s zoning map or ask a real estate lawyer to review it for you.
-A lawyer can help explain what your zoning actually allows, especially if the map looks confusing or technical.

 Have questions about your property or project?
 Contact Khan Law for personalized advice from a Toronto real estate lawyer who understands the local real estate law and how to protect your interests within it.